shadcs/LanguageGenerator/README.md

 php artisan lang-translate en ckb --source_path=en --json
 ```

-as well as you can specify the translation distination by using [--destination_path=]
+as well as you can specify the translation destination by using [--destination_path=]

 like following:
 ```bash